 The problem is that without understanding the above numbers, you become a liability towards yourself.

 The second that you begin to lose a few games you will start sabotaging yourself.

 Don't worry!
 You're not crazy!
 It's an entirely normal human reaction.
 A trigger that is built inside your mind to defend you.
 It's a mechanism installed in your brain as a response towards something perceived as a threat.

-By sabotaging yourself and entering a "longer than normal" losing streak, you get to run away and protect your ego by blaming your own shortcomings on bad luck.
+By sabotaging yourself and entering a "longer than normal" losing streak, you get to run away and protect your ego by blaming your own shortcomings on bad luck, or tilting.

 Easy way out!
 Everyone knows that losing 2 games could be out of your own poor performance, but losing 5 games in a row?
 10?
 That can be easily dismissed as "bad luck" or a "bad run" or "tilting," nobody would blame you; you get to blissfully disconnect your losses from your perception of your own "true skill."

-Stop doing this!
+Stop doing that!
 The cost is very high!